-In Taiji Japan, dolphins and small whales fall victim to the heart-wrenching practice of drive hunting, where they are captured for the live dolphin trade.
-Thailand has become a player in this industry, importing dolphins from Japan and perpetuating the cycle of cruelty.
-Action for Dolphins recognises this pressing challenge and is committed to disrupting this cycle.
+Action for Dolphins recognises this pressing challenge and is committed to disrupting this cycle of live dolphins being exported from Japan to Thaialnd.
 In this blog, we will delve into the facts surrounding Thailand’s connection with the Taiji dolphin trade and explain what we can do to break the cruel cycle to help dolphins.

 What is Thailand’s connection to the Taiji dolphin hunts?